zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/NumericTextBoxBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.NumericTextBoxBuilder
-Defines the fluent interface for configuring the !:NumericTextBox{T} component.
+Defines the fluent interface for configuring the 1 component.